-These make great gifts for kids (Easter Baskets or Stocking Stuffers) and are really nice to stash in your purse for those times when you need something last minute to occupy busy (or bored) children.
+A DIY Crayon Roll makes a great gift for kids (Easter Baskets or Stocking Stuffers) and are really nice to stash in your purse for those times when you need something last minute to occupy busy (or bored) children.